Emilgardis/RCON-Web-Admin/README.md

     chmod 0755 -R startscripts *

 ## Installation on a Raspberry pi
-Same as linux.
+*As mentioned in the requirements, the version of NodeJS I'm working with is 12.13.1.
+Thus, this might not work as expected* Same as linux.
 You may not be able to run the server or `npm install`, or even the node modules do not download.
 This will be because of a very old npm/nodejs version (for old raspberry pi for example).
 So you have to update nodejs and npm to a new version. **Warning**: This will delete old nodejs and npm installation.
 Make some backups before you do this.

     sudo apt-get purge nodejs npm